 Some tissue sections can also function as an internal negative control due to the diversity of staining elements present.
 This, however, should first be confirmed by the user.
-Tissue components that do not stain should demonstrate an absence of specific staining.
-If specific staining is observed, the negative control tissue must be deemed invalid and the results obtained with the tissue specimen must also be treated as such.

-Negative tissue control: Neoplastic cells of liver cancer, brain cancer and cervical cancer tissues
+Negative tissue control: Breast cancer and colon cancer tissues

 Tissue Specimens

 Tissue specimens should only be analyzed after the positive and negative control tissues have been deemed valid.
 Negative staining indicates that the antigen was not detected in the tissue while positive staining represents the presence of the antigen.
 A tissue section stained with hematoxylin and eosin should be used to analyze the morphology of the tissue specimen and verified by a qualified pathologist.